vJoN4/digit-recognition-lms/README.md

  ```
 ---

+>Note: Don't forget to do not include the text inside these: < >

 1. Run this command if you want create the same (or a new) venv
 ```shell
 py -m venv lms <or-the-name-that-you-want>